Wax motor: Heating systems

+Cutaway model of a thermostatic radiator valve.
+A wax motor concealed within the spring actuates the water valve at right.

 Dishwashers

 They are used in many dishwashers to release the detergent dispenser door latch.
 The wax motor acts like a solenoid when activated by the dishwasher's timer or control, and the piston operates the mechanism which then releases the catch for the dispenser door.
 They are also used to control the exhaust vent for the drying cycle.

 Greenhouse vents

 Wax motors are widely used to operate the temperature regulating vents of greenhouses.

 In this application, as the ambient temperature within the greenhouse increases, the wax melts, activating the plunger and opening the vents.
 When the greenhouse temperature has cooled sufficiently, the wax cools and solidifies, allowing the vents to close again.

 Paraffin microactuator

 A paraffin microactuator is a type of wax motor, often fabricated by microelectromechanical systems (MEMS) technology or sometimes precision mechanics.